-Precast concrete piles arc those which are manufactured in a factory in at a place away from the construction site, and then driven into the ground at the place required.
-Naturally, these types of pile foundations require heavy pile driving machinery.
+Precast concrete piles arc those which are manufactured in a factory in a place away from the construction site, and then driven into the ground at the place required.
+Naturally, these types of pile foundations require heavy pile-driving machinery.

 1. Raymond Piles Foundation